39 Similes for Winter (With Meanings and Examples)

 Meaning: Gentle and gradual

-Example: The evening passed as slow as drifting snow.
+Example: The evening passed as slowly as drifting snow.

 36. Like branches carved from glass